 The prompt wizard, when creating your content, will help tailor your content to meet your audience's needs.

-Upload your document.
+- Upload your document from your computer, Google Drive, or OneDrive.
 Supported document formats include docx, pdf, and pptx.
 You can either drag and drop your file here, or click on the container to search your desktop for the file.

 Select the appropriate categorisation of your audience.